Active and Passive Audience Definition, Theory, Example & Difference

 3. Belongings and love needs: Relationship with people around us for giving and receiving affection, for example, intimacy, friendship, family, and friends.

-4. Esteem needs: Refers to self-confidence, self-esteem, and self-respect of humans; for example, everyone has a certain talent, so we need to pat on the back from time to time for exploring their intellectuality.
+4. Esteem needs: Refers to self-confidence, self-esteem, and self-respect of humans; for example, everyone has a certain talent, so we need to pat them on the back from time to time for exploring their intellectuality.

-5. Self-actualization needs: Refers to self-fulfillment desiring to become the most that one can be; for example, we need our goals to feel that we have fulfilled our destiny or reached our potential.
+5. Self-actualization needs: Refers to self-fulfillment, desiring to become the most that one can be; for example, we need our goals to feel that we have fulfilled our destiny or reached our potential.

-VALS Segmentation Model in Consumer Behaviour
+2. VALS Segmentation Model in Consumer Behavior

 The VALS (Values, Attitudes, and Lifestyles) segmentation model is a widely used framework in consumer behavior research and marketing.
 Developed by social scientists Arnold Mitchell and S. Robert Horton, the VALS framework categorizes consumers into distinct psychographic segments based on their primary motivations, attitudes, and behavioral patterns.
 Here’s an overview of the VALS segmentation model: